Navigate to main page content

 Useful information about international sanctions is also published on the website of the Ministry of Foreign Affairs of Lithuania.

-Due to International Sanctions, Swedbank’s internal decisions and correspondent banks requirements, Swedbank has the right not to execute transactions (including crediting of funds) in any currencies directly and indirectly (e.g., the final consignee is located in the country/region) related to the EU and/or U.S. comprehensively sanctioned countries/regions:
+In implementing International Sanctions, Swedbank decisions and correspondent banks requirements, Swedbank has the obligation and the right not to execute payment transactions (including the crediting of funds) in any currencies, directly or indirectly related to the following countries or regions (hereinafter referred to as Prohibited Countries):

 1. Iran;